sn0218/Newegg-Price-Tracker/README.md

 ## Description
-This is the CS50x final project - Newegg Price Tracker

 A web-based application to help users track the current price of different products in Newegg's website.

 In this web application, flask web framework based on Python is used as it is necessary to use flask-login and flask-sqlalchemy with sqlite3 to manage the user status and user price watches.